Orange Creamsicle Buttercream with Vanilla Beans

 Amount Per Serving: Calories: 167Total Fat: 6gSaturated Fat: 4gTrans Fat: 0gUnsaturated Fat: 2gCholesterol: 18mgSodium: 3mgCarbohydrates: 28gFiber: 0gSugar: 27gProtein: 0g

-Husband’s take: He loved it too.
+Husband’s take: He loved this orange creamsicle frosting too.
 I was surprised, because he’s more into all things traditional.
 I told him how shocked I was that he liked it, and he said “Well, don’t get me wrong, I like plain vanilla frosting better.”
 He was probably worried that my next concoction would be really off the wall.

 Disclaimer: I received free products and was compensated for this post but all opinions of the vanilla are 100% my own.
 As always.
 I’m really crazily in love with vanilla beans and Beanilla is the only place I buy them.